JossuaBELINCOVAREL/JossuaBELINCOVAREL/README.md

 Agility | SCRUM | Lean | Creativity | Problem Solving | Collaboration

-📫 How to reach me -> jossua007@free.fr
+📫 How to reach me -> XXX

 I'm always eager to learn more and am open to new opportunities, so feel free to reach out if you have any questions !